tarantool/doc/doc/contributing/docs.rst

                         Documentation guidelines
 -------------------------------------------------------------------------------

-These guidelines are updated on the on-demand basis, covering only those issues that cause pains to the existing writers.
-At this point, we do not aim to come up with an exhaustive Documentation Style Guide for the Tarantool project.
+These guidelines aim to help the team and external contributors write, publish, and collaborate on the Tarantool documentation.

+The guidelines are a work in progress, and we welcome all contributions.

 ..  toctree::
+    :maxdepth: 2
-    :caption: Contents
+    :caption: Contents:

     docs/markup
     docs/style